Mississippi general contractor license and insurance requirements

 If you have experience in building or construction and want a job that offers flexible working hours and competitive pay, now’s a great time to get a Mississippi general contractor license.

 Mississippi has many of the same requirements as many other states for becoming a general contractor.
-It's more straightforward than most states because you can get your commercial or residential contractors license mainly through the Mississippi State Board of Contractors (MSBOC).
-You might need to go through a slightly different process if you're in a specialty trade.
+It’s more straightforward than most states because you can get your commercial or residential contractor license mainly through the Mississippi State Board of Contractors (MSBOC).
+You might need to undergo a slightly different process in a specialty trade.

 Wondering where to start?
 Read on for information about Mississippi general contractor license requirements: